zeThijs/zeThijs/README.md

 ### Hello Hello 👋
 I'm from the Netherlands and like modding, programming and electrics.
-Recentl started a programming course development in dotnet.
+Recently started a programming course development in dotnet.
 ## Things I have dabbled in:
 - 🎮 Made mods and plugins for nmrih.
 Tinkered with and kept servers afloat.